As Tesla's sales and profit tumble, investors ask Elon Musk to ditch DOGE and return to automaker

 In assessing Tesla's latest financial results, Crisafulli thinks Tesla boosters are likely to focus on the company's plan to start testing its Robotaxi and a humanoid robot called Optimus later this year, as well as beginning production of a lower cost vehicle in the months ahead.

-But "there's no reason to think things are about to get a lot better," he said, adding that Tesla's Robotaxi service is well behind Alphabet's Waymo self-driving vehicle rollout.
+But more bearish observers will conclude "there's no reason to think things are about to get a lot better" at Tesla, he said, adding that its Robotaxi service is well behind Alphabet's Waymo self-driving vehicle rollout.

 In addition to insights into Musk's role at Tesla, investors will also be listening for updates on several strategic initiatives.
 The company is expected to roll out a cheaper version of its best-selling vehicle, the Model Y SUV, later in the year.
 Tesla has also said it plans to start a paid driverless robotaxi service in Austin, Texas, in June.